tjmaynes/tjmaynes.com/_posts/2021-09-01-finding-and-reporting-a-swiftui-bug.md

 ## Enter NavigationLinks

 We decided to use SwiftUI [NavigationLinks](https://www.hackingwithswift.com/quick-start/swiftui/how-to-use-programmatic-navigation-in-swiftui) because it enables developers to programmatically navigate between multiple SwiftUI views.
-There are multple ways to use NavigationLinks including:
+There are multiple ways to use NavigationLinks including:
 - using a NavigationLink like a button (non-programmatically)
 - using NavigationLink's `isActive` to programmatically control one navigation link
 - using NavigationLink's `tag` and `selection` to programmatically control more than one navigation link